Rated 'Excellent' on Trustpilot

 1. You cannot work during menopause

 This is one of the biggest misconceptions about menopause.
-The majority of women successfully work through the menopause, either with support from a natural menopause supplement, HRT or a combination of these to relieve symptoms which can affect their work, and through support and flexibility from their employer.
+The majority of women successfully work through the menopause, either through changes in their diet and lifestyle, or with support from a menopause supplement, HRT or a combination of all these changes.

 DR.VEGAN® is one of a number of companies to have signed the Menopause Workplace Pledge Campaign - if your employer hasn't signed up, be vocal and encourage them to do so!